Scholarships and Financial Aid

 The scholarship committee meets and reviews each student’s academic and co-curricular profile to determine awards.
 Students applying to St. Francis will be notified of their award at the time of their admission decision.
 Current St. Francis students will be notified after re-enrollment.
 The award is eligible to be renewed through graduation as long as the recipient is in good academic standing, remains a contributing member of the school community, and is an active participant in the co-curricular life of the school.

 The St. Francis Merit Scholarship program will honor the school's commitment to educate children to be people for others through faith, dignity, courage, and scholarship.

 The St. Francis Financial Assistance Program enables us to enroll and re-enroll qualified students in kindergarten through Upper School whose families cannot pay full tuition costs.
 All families who feel they may qualify are encouraged to apply for financial assistance.
 Financial assistance decisions do not adversely affect a student’s opportunity for admission or re-enrollment at St. Francis.
 The maximum financial assistance award, per family, is twice the highest Upper School tuition each year.

 To apply for financial assistance for the upcoming academic year, new and current St. Francis families should follow these steps:

-It is necessary to re-apply for financial assistance every year to continue to receive financial assistance.
-Those applications received after February 17, 2017, will be prioritized in a date-received order, and assistance will be awarded until funds are no longer available.
+It is necessary to re-apply for financial assistance every year you wish to continue receiving it.
+Those applications received after February 19, 2021, will be prioritized in a date-received order, and assistance will be awarded until funds are no longer available.